 - Earnest bugg (member-at-large)

-2022 Statement of Intention
+2025 Statement of Intention

-Barebones, and each of us in the United States, exist within a history of theft, genocide, slavery and white-body supremacy.
-We live and work and make art in the context of systems which intentionally build inequity and division, and a context of massive brutality by those in power at every level which rips from us our humanity and our connection to our bodies and the earth.
-In recent years we have taken steps towards undoing white-body supremacy within BareBones, with an eye on Minneapolis and the larger culture.
-We promise to do more.
-Here, we continue the following action promises to be accountable to.
+Barebones, and each of us in the framework of the United States, exist within a history of extraction, theft, genocide, slavery and white-body supremacy.
+We live and work and make art in the context of systems which, historically and currently, build inequity and division.
+These systems create a context of massive brutality by those in power at every level, which rips from us our humanity and our connection to our bodies and the earth.

-We hope you will join us to make BareBones 2022 what this community needs it to be.
+We hope you will join us to make BareBones 2025 what this community needs it to be.

 All photos on this page by Max Haynes